Hypertrophy Training Systems

 • Shorter rest

-• Supersets / giant sets
+• Supersets and giant sets

-This builds volume tolerance and drives adaptation.
+This builds your volume tolerance and drives adaptation.

 Muscle Damage (Controlled Exposure)